lt2710/First-Street-Foundation/README.md

   #1.
 Estimate 3 million properties in South Florida with machine learning algorithms (First Street Foundation, R)

 This project builds from scratch machine learning algorithms that estimates property value in a large-scale dataset of 3 million properties in Florida.
 The outcomes add to the data science team’s work that presents the economic risk of tidal flooding.
+(because most raw files are stored in AWS EC2 server, I only put codings and outputs here)

   #2.
 Predicting missing income data in social surveys: a random forest approach (Poster presentation, Python)